jotform/jotform-api-go/README.md

 **Strongly consider using [v2 of the jotform-api-go client!](https://github.com/jotform/jotform-api-go/v2)!**

-v1 works for user scripts, but is unsafe for use in servers.
+v1 works for user scripts, but is unsafe for use in long-running servers.
 It also silently hides some errors, and is generally less useable than v2.

 ### Installation